angelialau/se7en-scheduler/README.md

 * Log in and log out functionality
 * Change password (protection against misuse cases)
 * Download calendar in CSV format for integration to Google Calendar

-#### To be integrated
-* Algorithm needs to support error handling
+* Algorithm supports error handling (returns message when it takes too long to run)
-* Calendar needs allow manual editing

 ## Getting Started